 Shopping around, saving for a down payment, and refinancing your existing loan are all great ways to lower your monthly payment.
 With a solid strategy, you can save money both before you head to the dealer and after you’ve taken out a new auto loan.

-What Happens If My Car Payment Is Too High?
+What Happens If My Monthly Car Payment Is Too High?

 When you finance a car purchase through a bank, credit union, or dealership, you agree to pay the loan back in full.
 The lender expects full repayment of the current loan balance, including the principal and accrued interest.